arucard21/SAML2WebSSOTest-SP/README.md

     - `lookupValue`: This should be the value of the attribute or text for the element you wish to interact with
     - `submitName` (form only): is the value of the "name" attribute on the submit button
     - `inputs` (form only): is a list of `name`s of the input fields on the form and the corresponding `value`s you wish to fill in
-  - `postResponseInteractions`: a list of interaction that you should be executed after the IdP sent its SAML Response.
+  - `postResponseInteractions`: a list of interactions that should be executed after the IdP sent its SAML Response.
 The interactions should cause you to be logged in to the target SP (e.g. by accepting the attributes sent in the SAML Response).
 The interactions are specified in the same way as the preLoginInteractions.

 ## Creating your own test suite:

-You can create your own test suite in the `saml2webssotest.testsuites` package by extending the provided TestSuite class.
-You can use the SAML2Int test case as an example
+You can create your own test suite in the `saml2webssotest.sp.testsuites` package by extending the provided TestSuite class.
+You can use the SAML2Int test case as an example.

 Each test suite must define the characteristics of its mock IdP.
 This mock IdP is then used to test the target SP.
 In order to define your mock IdP, you should implement the abstract methods from the TestSuite class.
 You need to define the Entity ID, URL and IdP metadata XML for your mock IdP.
 Aside from these abstract methods, the TestSuite class also contains some utility methods.